piasasa/app-dev/README.md

 **Unforgettable Characters:**
 - Beca: The rebellious but undeniably talented newcomer.
-- Fat Amy: The confident and constantly hilarious scene-stealer.
+- **Fat Amy**: The confident and constantly hilarious scene-stealer.
 - Chloe and Aubrey: The (sometimes overly) dedicated leaders.

 **Catchy Tunes and Mashups:**